Buckler

-MS I.33, considered the earliest extant armed-combat manual, (around 1300) contains an early description of a system of combat with buckler and sword.
+Royal Armouries Ms. I.33 (c.1300 A.D.), considered the earliest extant armed-combat manual, describes a system of combat with buckler and sword.

 Uses

 The buckler was widely used, a simple yet effective weapon, often combined with an arming sword, falchion, or rapier.
 It was popular circa 1100 to 1600.
-The buckler had a variety of roles when it came to swordplay, but five principal means come to the fore as described in MS I.33.
+The buckler had a variety of roles when it came to swordplay, but six principal means come to the fore as described in MS I.33.
 Each use recognizes the shield's small size and maneuverability when dealing with light blades.